From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Overview

-The read-cache component allows immediate access to read-hot records, even if they are originally stored on disk.
-While write-hot records reside in the in-memory part of the hot log, write-cold records do not.
-This leads to suboptimal performance for read-hot write-cold records, as one would need to perform one (or more) disk I/O operations, each time this record is requested by the user.
-To this end, we maintain a separate read-cache component, which avoids redundant disk I/O operations.
-In the spirit of the hot log, read-hot records that become read-cold, are eventually evicted from the cache.
-In Section~\ref{sec:read-cache}, we discuss read-cache in more details.
+\bsubsection{Read Cache.} While write-hot records reside in the in-memory part of the hot log, write-cold records do not.
+This leads to poor performance for disk-resident \textit{read}-hot records, as \sys has to perform one (or more) I/O operations each time this record is requested.
+The read-cache allows immediate access to read-hot records, even if they are stored on disk (more in Section~\ref{sec:read-cache}).